 Use an FTDI UART to USB convert or equivalent to connect the USART2 port to the computer for debug output.

-use the Calibration potentiometer calibrate the update the values for dispensary actions.
+Use the Calibration potentiometer calibrate the update the values for dispensary actions.

 Play with this action to see what values change to learn what the action does.
-It is fairlyself explanatory once observed.
+It is fairly self-explanatory once observed.

-for the Roller dispensary mechanism the first calibration will be the release value. once the right value has been obtained through the serial monitor and aligning the bucket with the hole in the housing structure, go to definitions. h under Headers/src and go to line 30 and enter the new value for ”releasevalINIT”.
+For the Roller dispensary mechanism the first calibration will be the release value. once the right value has been obtained through the serial monitor and aligning the bucket with the hole in the housing structure, go to definitions. h under Headers/src and go to line 30 and enter the new value for ”releasevalINIT”.

-after 15s calibration for the pickup value will begin.
+After 15s calibration for the pickup value will begin.

 Record the value on the serial monitor and enter it as the new value for ”pickupINIT” indefinitions. h on line 31.